-Azure Active Directory B2C: Set up self-service password reset for your consumers
+Set up self-service password reset for your customers

-With the self-service password reset feature, your consumers (who have signed up for local accounts) can reset their passwords on their own.
-This significantly reduces the burden on your support staff, especially if your application has millions of consumers using it on a regular basis.
-Currently, we only support using a verified email address as a recovery method.
-We will add additional recovery methods (verified phone number, security questions, etc.) in the future.
+With the self-service password reset feature, your customers who have signed up for local accounts can reset their passwords on their own.
+This significantly reduces the burden on your support staff, especially if your application has millions of customers using it on a regular basis.
+Currently, using a verified email address is the only supported recovery method.

-This article applies to self-service password reset used in the context of a sign-in policy.
-If you need fully customizable password reset policies invoked from your app, see this article.
+This article applies to self-service password reset used in the context of the V1 Sign in user flow, which uses Local Account SignIn as the identity provider.
+If you need fully customizable password reset user flows invoked from your app, see this article.

-By default, your directory will not have self-service password reset turned on.
+By default, your directory doesn't have self-service password reset turned on.
 Use the following steps to turn it on:

-- Click Save at the bottom of the page.
+- Click Save at the top of the page.
 You're done!

-To test, use the "Run now" feature on any sign-in policy that has local accounts as an identity provider.
-On the local account sign-in page (where you enter an email address and password, or a username and password), click Can't access your account? to verify the consumer experience.
+To test, use the "Run now" feature on any sign-in user flow that has local accounts as an identity provider.
+On the local account sign-in page (where you enter an email address and password, or a username and password), click Can't access your account? to verify the customer experience.

 The self-service password reset pages can be customized by using the company branding feature.